 Right-click any computer, and then click Delete, or simply expand to delete folders or files on the right-hand side.

 To prevent such an overage occurring again, we recommend using a retention policy.
-This will help keep the local data and the cloud data in line with one another, while still proving a grace period (
+This’ll help keep the local data and the cloud data in line with one another while still proving a grace period (

-X days), just in case something is accidentally deleted.
+X days), just if something is accidentally deleted.